brk/tenjin/docs/README.md

 3. Check out a new branch in (your fork of) `Aarno-Labs/tenjin`, then do `git subrepo pull c2rust`
 4. If there are merge conflicts, follow the listed instrutions to address them
 5. Your new branch should eventually wind up with a commit like [this one](https://github.com/Aarno-Labs/tenjin/commit/8b6a2b94f73453f20f03e3aa58a6332a71a9638f ) for a conflict-free merge or [this one](https://github.com/Aarno-Labs/tenjin/commit/7be732b3260a9d2b08d36d53b2f262487af83c25) for a hand-resolved merge
-6. Make sure to run `10j check-rs` and address any issues raised.
+6. Make sure to run `10j check-rs` and `10j test-unit-rs` and address any issues raised.
+Also run at least one non-trivial translation, to validate that our invocations of `c2rust` are still kosher.
 Do these as separate commits, to minimize changes in the merge commit.
 7. Push the branch!